 Legal liability is an obligation that must be fulfilled by the company secretary.
 A listed company in Hong Kong can be charged for criminal offenses akin to those of a natural person.
 Therefore, the Company Secretary must ensure that the company deals in a transparent and accountable manner.

 Several legal liabilities apply directly or indirectly to the corporate world.
-Some of these are like incorporation procedures, annual tax returns, annual company, maintenance, director/shareholder requirements, restriction concerning the appointment of a nominee director and/or a nominee shareholder, public disclosure of directors and shareholders identity, registered address requirements, company financial auditing, and business licenses & license/permit requirements.
+For example, incorporation procedures, annual tax returns, annual company, maintenance, director/shareholder requirements, restriction concerning the appointment of a nominee director and/or a nominee shareholder, public disclosure of directors and shareholders identity, registered address requirements, company financial auditing, and business licenses & license/permit requirements.

 The legal liabilities outline below mostly apply to private limited companies.

 Annual filing of returns is the responsibility of a company secretary.
-This must be done consistently at the Inland Revenue Department of Hong Kong.
-The accounting records of a company must be kept safe at a place approved by the directors or at the company’s registered office.
+They must consistently do this at the Inland Revenue Department of Hong Kong.
+Additionally, they must keep its accounting records safe at a place approved by the directors or at the company’s registered office.
 The audited financial records are not for public consumption.
 The company’s board of governance must approve the audited accounts and then present them at the Annual General Meeting (AGM).

 Before a board meeting, a notice of the same should be sent out to the directors by the company secretary.
 At times directors can be consulted to attend a board meeting at a short notice.